carpentries-incubator/workflows-nextflow/_episodes/05-processes-part1.md

 - "Create a Nextflow process."
 - "Define inputs to a process."
 keypoints:
-- "A Nextflow process is an independent task/step in a workflow"
+- "A Nextflow process is an independent step in a workflow"
 - "Processes contain up to five definition blocks including: directives, inputs, outputs, when clause and finally a script block."
 - "The script block contains the commands you would like to run."
+- "A process should have a script but the other four blocks are optional"
 - "Inputs are defined in the input block with a type qualifier and a name."
 ---